-The Haas Center was commissioned by the Emerald Coast Convention and Visitors Bureau to conduct a tourism study of the Emerald Coast.
-For a 12-month period between March 2014 and February 2015, the Haas Center had survey professionals in the field conducting visitor intercept surveys throughout Fort Walton Beach, Okaloosa Island and Destin, Florida.
+The Haas Center for Business Research and Economic Development has been commissioned by the Emerald Coast Convention and Visitors Bureau to conduct a tourism study of the Emerald Coast.
+The study will utilize survey data to estimate the number of unique visitors coming to the region on a quarterly basis.
+For a 12-month period between March 2014 and February 2015, the Haas Center will have survey professionals in the field conducting visitor intercept surveys throughout Fort Walton Beach, Okaloosa Island and Destin, Florida.
 Data collected from these surveys, in conjunction with bed tax collections as well as with county and state data regarding condo and hotel unit availability, are used to estimate the total number of visitors who arrive in the region on a quarterly basis.